physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial4.rst

 NOTE: Every time you move the analysis window to another location the newly selected segment will be automatically analyzed.
 You can disable this by deselecting the checkbox “Auto Compute” under the “Compute” button.

 IMPORTANT: The length of the selected window is important.
 A number of HRV measures assumes that the RR time series is stationary over the selected window.
 In our context stationary means that the statistical properties of a signal (such as mean and standard deviation) are about constant.
-Other measures such as the detrended fluctuation analysis measures do not assume stationarity and so a long window can be used.
+Other measures such as the detrended fluctuation analysis ones do not assume stationarity and so a long window can be used.

 **Exporting HRV measures**
 --------------------------------------------